gbudge/ctox/README.md

 ## 🔍 Overview

-**ctox** bridges the gap between conda environment management and tox testing frameworks.
+**toxc** bridges the gap between conda environment management and tox testing frameworks.
 It automates the creation and management of conda environments for your Python versions, installs tox within those environments, and executes your tests with full parallel execution support.

-### 🎯 Why Choose ctox?
+### 🎯 Why Choose toxc?

 | Feature | Benefit |
 |---------|---------|